7 Days Itinerary for Vietnam: Everything You Need to Know

 Must-Try Dishes

-Bruschetta: This classic appetizer features toasted bread topped with a mix of fresh tomatoes, basil, garlic, and a drizzle of olive oil.
-It's fresh, vibrant, and the perfect starter to kick off your meal.
+Bruschetta: This classic appetiser features toasted bread topped with fresh tomatoes, basil, garlic, and a drizzle of olive oil.
+It's fresh and vibrant, and it's the perfect starter to kick off your meal.

-Aglio Olio: A simple yet flavorful dish made with spaghetti tossed in garlic, olive oil, and chili flakes.
+• Aglio Olio: A simple yet flavorful dish with spaghetti tossed in garlic, olive oil, and chilli flakes.
 It's all about the quality of ingredients, and here, they don’t disappoint!

-Pairing: This dish goes beautifully with a side salad for some freshness and crunch.
+• Pairing: This dish goes beautifully with a side salad for freshness and crunch.

 Water Puppet Museum: Dive into a Unique Vietnamese Art Form

-In this mesmerizing show, puppeteers manipulate wooden puppets from behind a screen while the puppets glide across a waist-deep pool of water, which serves as their stage.
-The water not only enhances the visuals but also adds a unique dimension to the storytelling, allowing for beautiful reflections and splashes that captivate the audience.
+In this mesmerising show, puppeteers manipulate wooden puppets from behind a screen while the puppets glide across a waist-deep pool of water, which serves as their stage.
+The water enhances the visuals and adds a unique dimension to the storytelling, allowing for beautiful reflections and splashes that captivate the audience.

-How to Reach: Simply book a cab using the Grab app for a quick ride that will take about 8 minutes from your previous location.
-Expect to pay around 100,000 VND ($4 USD) for the ride.
+How to Reach: Use the Grab app to book a cab for a quick ride that will take about 8 minutes from your previous location.
+Expect to pay around 100,000 VND (USD 4) for the ride.

 What to Explore

 Once you arrive, prepare to be enchanted by the art of water puppetry (known as "múa rôi nước" in Vietnamese).
-This traditional form of Vietnamese performance art has roots that trace back to the 11th century, originating from the Red River Delta in northern Vietnam.
+This traditional form of Vietnamese performance art dates back to the 11th century and originated from the Red River Delta in northern Vietnam.

-Ticket Price: Entry to the Water Puppet Museum is around 200,000 VND ($8 USD).
-It’s a small price for an experience that’s both entertaining and culturally enriching.
+• Ticket Price: Entry to the Water Puppet Museum costs around 200,000 VND (8 USD).
+It’s a small price for an entertaining and culturally enriching experience.

 Street Food & Local Markets: A Culinary Adventure